mohamed-seyam/mohamed-seyam/readme.md

 ### 🌱 My Journey:

 - 🎓 Graduated in Systems and Biomedical Engineering.
-- 💡 Conducted research in the area of "Artificial Intelligence-Powered Toolkit for Automated Identification of Swallowing Kinematics and Impairments in X-Ray Videofluoroscopy" during my academic journey.
+- 💡 Conducted research in the area of Deep Learning With Title "Artificial Intelligence-Powered Toolkit for Automated Identification of Swallowing Kinematics and Impairments in X-Ray Videofluoroscopy" during my academic journey.

 ### Connect with me: